 In July 2017, then Prime Minister of Iraq Haider al-Abadi declared victory over ISIS in the city of Mosul.
 With an end to the bloodshed, the city began the long and difficult process of healing and rebuilding the infrastructure and livelihoods that had been destroyed.
 Displaced families began returning to what remained of their once beautiful homes, determined to reconstruct their lives post-ISIS.

 In the heart of the Old City, the iconic Al-Nuri Mosque lay in ruins, surrounded by battle-torn streets filled with rubble and debris, while the stench of rotting corpses permeated the air – a constant and haunting reminder of the thousands of dead bodies that lay beneath the rubble.

-The war against ISIS was won, but the struggle to rebuild and recover from the trauma, loss, and devastation of the conflict continued.
+The war against ISIS was won, but the struggle to rebuild and recover from the trauma, loss, and devastation of the conflict continues.

-The view from inside Kasim’s house that was hit by an airstrike during the final phase of the battle to oust Islamic State from Mosul’s historic centre.
+The view from inside Kasim’s destroyed home, which was hit by an airstrike during the final phase of the battle to oust Islamic State from Mosul’s historic centre.

 With smoking forbidden under ISIS, Kasim made his own cigarettes from tea and vine leaves.
 He now smokes around 100 cigarettes per day.
 He also enjoys drinking alcohol.
 “I was drinking when ISIS was here,” he said, describing how he secretly made whisky and arak from dates.

 Kasim sits with friends outside an abandoned building in the Old City of Mosul.
-Since the end of the battle against ISIS in Mosul, Kasim has been tasked with keeping watch over destroyed stores and warehouses that belong to his neighbours.
+Since the end of the battle against ISIS, Kasim has been tasked with keeping watch over destroyed stores and warehouses that belong to his neighbours.
 He now spends his days sitting here, watching over the buildings under his protection.

 Kasim keeps hold of the keys to the stores and warehouses under his protection.